VSuryaprasad-HCL/FinancyFy/README.md

 # FinancyFy
-FinanciFy ( The finance manager application will allow users to: Track income and expenses Create budgets Generate financial reports Manage categories for transactions Secure user authentication)
+A finance manager application will allow users to:
+* Track income and expenses
+* Create budgets Generate financial reports
+* Manage categories for transactions
+* Secure user authentication)